egonozer/essentials_local/README.md

                     genbank file path this can be omitted and will be ignored

 Optional:
-  -l or --libsize   Expected library size (default: 15000) --rdleng          Expected length of reads used for alignment.
+  -l or --libsize   Expected library size.
+Enter 0 to use all sites in each
+                    input wiggle file (default: 0) --rdleng          Expected length of reads used for alignment.
 Options:
                     24 = Boll protocol (default)
                     17 = Goodman protocol
   --insert          Transposon insertion site type.
 Options are:
                     'TA' (default) or 'random' (NONFUNCTIONAL)
-  --full            Use full gene lengths (default: use 5' truncated genes) --norepeat        Do not count repeats (default: repeats are counted) --noloess         Skip loess normalization of intra-pool read counts
+  --full            Use full gene lengths (default: use 5' truncated genes) --noloess         Skip loess normalization of intra-pool read counts
                     (default: loess normalization is performed) --norm            Normalization method across pools.
 Options are: